7 Best Credit Card Payment Apps 2023

 How We Evaluated Credit Card Payment Apps

 Testing each credit card payment app is at the core of providing the best recommendations for small businesses.
-We took that expertise and combined it with reviews from real-world businesses to find the easiest to use, then looked at other important factors for small businesses: price, versatility, and primary functions.
+I took that expertise and combined it with reviews from real-world businesses to find the easiest to use, then looked at other important factors for small businesses: price, versatility, and primary functions.

 Square topped our list because of its ease of use and free POS.
-It’s also on our lists of best mobile POS apps and best payment processors in general.
+It’s also on our lists of best mobile POS apps and top-recommended payment processors in general.
 It’s a highly flexible program that works for the hobbyist or the full-time retailer with a store and ecommerce website.

 Click through the tabs below for our full evaluation criteria: